Austro-Hungarian Armed Forces: 1914–1918

 At the start of the war, the army was divided in two, the smaller part attacked Serbia while the larger part fought against the massive Russian army.
 The 1914 invasion of Serbia was a disaster.
 By the end of the year the Austro-Hungarian Army had taken no territory and had lost 227,000 men (out of a total force of 450,000 men); see Serbian Campaign (World War I).

 On the Eastern front, things started out equally badly.
 The Austro-Hungarian Army was defeated at the Battle of Lemberg and the mighty fort city of Przemysl was besieged (it would fall in March 1915).

 In May 1915, Italy joined the Allies and attacked Austria-Hungary.
-The bloody but indecisive fighting on the Italian front would last for the next three and a half years.
-It was only this front that the Austrians proved effective in war, managing to hold back the numerically superior Italian armies in the Alps.
+The bloody fighting on the Italian front would last for the next three and a half years, ending with a decisive defeat of the Habsburg forces and leading to the collapse of the empire.
+The Austrians often proved effective in this front, managing to hold back the numerically superior Italian armies in the Alps thanks to superior artillery and terrain advantage.

 In the summer, the Austro-Hungarian Army, working under a unified command with the Germans, participated in the successful Gorlice–Tarnow Offensive.

 Later in 1915, the Austro-Hungarian Army, in conjunction with the German and Bulgarian armies, conquered Serbia.

 In 1916, the Russians focused their attacks on the Austro-Hungarian Army in the Brusilov Offensive, recognizing the numerical inferiority of the Austro-Hungarian Army.
 The Austrian armies took massive losses (losing about 600,000 men) and never recovered.
 The huge losses of men and material inflicted on the Russians during the offensive contributed greatly to the causes of their Communist revolution of 1917.
 The Austro-Hungarian war effort became more and more subordinate to the direction of German planners, as it did with the standard soldiers.
 The Austrians saw the German army positively, but by 1916 the general belief in Germany was that they were "shackled to a corpse".
 Supply shortages, low morale, and the high casualty rate seriously affected the operational abilities of the army, as well as the fact the army was of multiple ethnicity, all with different race, language and customs.

 The last two successes for the Austrians: the Conquest of Romania and the Caporetto Offensive, were German-assisted operations.
 Due to the fact that the empire had become more and more dependent on German assistance, the majority of its people, not of Hungarian or Austrian ethnicity, became aware of the empire's destabilization.